YUM-O! empowers kids and their families to develop healthy relationships with food and cooking.

 This website is the central place where Yum-o! will provide information and tools to get people started, such as recipes, tips for the kitchen and ideas to inspire change in readers’ schools and communities.
-And we have a whole section called Your Recipes where people can tell us all about how they spend time together cooking and eating.

 In addition to the interactive website community, we’ll also be reaching out through our monthly newsletter (click here to sign up!) and our partner organizations.
 We also have takeaway items available such as our Kitchen Road Map that can be hung up in the kitchen to keep easy reminders right at hand, or passed around at social events, schools and community centers to help spread the word.

 How is Yum-o! different from the work that Rachael Ray has done in the past?

 Through Yum-o! and our partnerships with other organizations, we’re really focusing on kids and their families.
 For example, we’re reaching out directly to kids and their families through our website, where we’re creating an interactive space where readers can not only find information that Yum-o! cooks up, but where they can contribute their own ideas and stories as well.
 We’re talking about how to make food fun, fast and affordable, and we want the site to be a real community where kids and parents partner with us to share their recipes and their great ideas.